fado/InfinityBot/README.md

 # InfinityBot
 A Discord bot to help people learn the rules of the Infinity RPG.
 Requires Python 3.
 It is assumed that you know how to create a bot on the Discord side of things and get an API token.
-You can find the guide that I followed [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
+You can find the guide that I followed [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token), but bear in mind that it is now out of date.
+Breaking changes have been made to the Discord library for Python.

 It is very unlikely that I will respond to support requests.
 I coded this up while drunk on a Friday night and then fixed it hungover on a Saturday morning.
 It's probably not great code, but it's functional.
 Go forth and make it better.

 To get the bot up and running on Linux, it's recommended to use <code>virtualenv</code> to set up its own environment.
 To get the bot up and running on Windows, you're on your own.
 Sorry.  :(